Prepping Native American foods with Navajo Mike. | Photo by Tocabe

 Before Colorado was a state, almost 50 indigenous tribes called the region home.
 Today, the western part of the state is where the Ute Mountain Ute Tribe and the Southern Ute Indian Tribe have jurisdictions and in Denver, there are more than 200 Tribal Nations represented within the American Indian/Alaska Native communities.

 November is a great time to enjoy Native cuisine and experience Native culture.
-On November 23 we celebrate indigenous foods with EEATS, a fundraiser for the American Indian College Fund at Ellie Caulkins Opera House.
-Expect lots of bites, a bit of show, and tons of information on local and national Native cultures.
+[Edit] You can also celebrate indigenous foods with EATSS, a fundraiser for the American Indian College Fund.
+Currently the event is postponed, but we’ll keep you posted.
+[Edit] Expect lots of bites, a bit of show, and tons of information on local and national Native cultures.
 Until then, read on for more information on where you can try these ancient foods.

 Native American Cuisine In Denver